Cosupport computations for finitely generated modules over commutative noetherian rings

 An obstruction to having full cosupport is completeness at a non-zero ideal.
 In particular, if $(R,\m)$ is a complete local ring, then $\cosupp_RR=\{\m\}$.
 Setting $\cc_R$ to be the largest ideal of $R$ such that $R$ is $\cc_R$-complete, the inclusion

-always holds \cite[Proposition 4.19]{BIK12} (here, $\cV(\cc_R)=\{\p\in \Spec(R)\mid \p\supseteq \cc_R\}$).
-In Proposition \ref{cosupp_complete_closed_thm}, we give criteria for equality to hold in ($\star$): \begin{propintro}[cf. Proposition \ref{cosupp_complete_closed_thm}] Let $R$ be a commutative noetherian ring and $\cc_R$ be as above.
+always holds \cite[Proposition 4.19]{BIK12} (here, $\cV(\cc_R)=\{\p\in \Spec R\mid \p\supseteq \cc_R\}$).
+We give a condition for equality to hold in ($\star$): \begin{propintro}[cf. Proposition \ref{cosupp_complete_closed_thm}] Let $R$ be a commutative noetherian ring and $\cc_R$ be as above.
 Then $\cosupp_RR=\cV(\cc_R)$ if and only if $R/\cc_R$ has full cosupport. \end{propintro} For example, if $R$ is a ring such that Theorem \ref{countable_rings_thm_intro} applies to $R/\cc_R$, then equality of ($\star$) holds.
-However, Example \ref{cosupp_not_closed} shows that strict inequality in ($\star$) can occur, providing a negative answer to a question in \cite{SWW17}; moreover, this example shows that $\cosupp_RR$ need not be a closed subset of $\Spec(R)$, unlike the support of a finitely generated module.
+However, Example \ref{cosupp_not_closed} shows that strict inequality in ($\star$) can occur, providing a negative answer to a question in \cite{SWW17}; moreover, this example shows that $\cosupp_RR$ need not be a closed subset of $\Spec R$, unlike the support of a finitely generated module.

+Two of our main results towards establishing these goals are Theorem \ref{cosupp_cf} and Theorem \ref{finite_map_cosupp}, which involve the notion of cotorsion flat modules (recalled in Section \ref{cosupp_detected_by_primes_subsection}).
+In Theorem \ref{cosupp_cf}, we describe how the cosupport of a module can be computed by identifying the prime ideals appearing in a certain minimal complex of cotorsion flat modules.
+Further, in Theorem \ref{finite_map_cosupp} we show how cosupport passes along finite ring maps, by explicitly examining the structure of a minimal cotorsion flat resolution of the ring.

-We briefly outline the paper: In the first section, we set notation and define cosupport for our setting.
-In Section \ref{cosupp_detected_by_primes_subsection}, we show how cosupport can be detected by minimal complexes of cotorsion flat modules; the main result here is Theorem \ref{cosupp_cf}.
-In the next section, we compute cosupport of cotorsion modules.
-In Section \ref{cosupp_of_fg_modules}, we compare cosupport and support of finitely generated modules (Corollary \ref{cosupp_vs_supp}), prove a lemma describing how cosupport passes along finite ring maps (Lemma \ref{finite_map_cosupp}), and establish Theorem \ref{countable_rings_thm_intro} from above.
+An outline of the paper: We set notation and define cosupport for our setting in Section \ref{cosupp_section}, and in Section \ref{cosupp_detected_by_primes_subsection} we show how cosupport can be detected by minimal complexes of cotorsion flat modules (Theorem \ref{cosupp_cf}).
+In Section \ref{section_cotorsion} we compute cosupport of cotorsion modules.
+In Section \ref{cosupp_of_fg_modules}, we compare cosupport and support of finitely generated modules (Corollary \ref{cosupp_vs_supp}), prove a result describing how cosupport passes along finite ring maps (Theorem \ref{finite_map_cosupp}), and establish Theorem \ref{countable_rings_thm_intro} from above.
 Finally, in Section \ref{examples_section} we give a number of explicit examples of cosupport of commutative noetherian rings, including an example that exhibits a ring without closed cosupport (Example \ref{cosupp_not_closed}).